How Effective are your RFP’s? (3 Key Indicators)

 3. Competitive Quotations – The prices quoted by your vendors is the third and possibly the most important indicator and YES, this will be a factor.
 If your RFP content is clear, the quoted prices will reflect this.
 Removing unknowns will reduce project costs.

-To recap, ask yourself these questions prior to releasing the RFP – Does your RFP contain sufficient information which will allow your vendor to create a solid proposal they could win based solely on the information in the RFP?
+To recap, ask yourself these questions prior to releasing the RFP: Does your RFP contain sufficient information that will allow your vendor to create a solid proposal they could win based solely on the information in the RFP?

 Let RFQPro help.
 Visit the list of forms we can supply to improve the effectiveness of your RFP’s.